Albert Dillon Sturtevant

 and my heart goes out to you in genuine sympathy".

-Albert was the first aviator in either the US Army or the US Navy to be brought
+Ensign Albert Sturtevant was the first aviator in either the US Army or the US Navy to be brought

 down in action in the service of the United States.